Frank Lockett

-High school
+Early life

 He played high school football at De Anza High School in Richmond, California.

 Professional career

-Lockett was drafted by the Green Bay Packers in the tenth round of the 1979 NFL Draft.
+Lockett was selected by the Green Bay Packers in the tenth round of the 1979 NFL draft.
 He later played with the Miami Dolphins during the 1985 NFL season.
 Lockett also played with the Boston/New Orleans/Portland Breakers of the United States Football League in 1983 to 1985.